twitter-archive/kestrel/docs/guide.md

 - `time` - current time in unix epoch
 - `version` - version string, like "1.2"
 - `curr_items` - total of items waiting in all queues
-- `total_itmes` - total of items that have ever been added in this server's lifetime
+- `total_items` - total of items that have ever been added in this server's lifetime
 - `bytes` - total byte size of items waiting in all queues
 - `curr_connections` - current open connections from clients